top of page

 21 Days of Prayer

-Twice a year, Connect Church comes together to pray for twenty-one days - beginning the year in January and in August for the school year.
+Twice a year, Connect Church comes together to pray for twenty-one days - to begin the new year in January and in August to start the school year.

 Why 21 days?
-The Prophet Daniel fasted and prayed for 21 days, symbolizing a dedicated period of focused prayer and seeking God’s guidance.
+In the Book of Daniel, the Prophet Daniel fasted and prayed for 21 days, symbolizing a dedicated period of focused prayer and seeking God’s guidance.
 The act of fasting is not just about deprivation, but a way to focus on prayer, reflection, and seeking God's guidance.

 Fasting Resources